52.89 Miles / 2537.51 Total Miles

 1093 Ft.
 Elevation Gain / 88,352 Ft.
 Total Elevation Gain

 We went to bed, last night, not knowing for sure if there was going to be golfball sized hail, 80 mph winds or a tornado.
-It was windy and rainy, during the night, but nothing woke me, and when my alarm went off at 6 AM, nothing had changed–besides the ground outside the pavilion being wet.
-No trees were blown down, and nothing was damaged.
-The severe part of the storm skipped us.
+It was windy and rainy, during the night, but nothing woke me, and when my alarm went off at 6 AM, nothing had changed, besides the ground outside the pavilion being wet.
+No trees were blown down and nothing was damaged.
+Thankfully, the severe part of the storm skipped us.
 We’ve been lucky with the weather this entire trip.
 Knock on wood.

 An added blessing, from sleeping under the pavilion, was that my tent and tent footprint were dry.
 I don’t like compressing them into their stuff sack, when they are wet, especially, when it is going to be warm out.
 Goes against my grain.
 Things could get moldy, which is never good.

-We made good time, but that might have been partly, because we were looking forward to meeting up with Chris Demetre, who has been cycling for 3 days from Edgerton, WI, to meet us in Manitowoc.
+Today, we made good time, but that might have been partly because we were looking forward to meeting up with Chris Demetre, who has been cycling for 3 days from Edgerton, WI, to meet us in Manitowoc.
 He will be riding with us through Bar Harbor.
 Chris started riding at 5:30 AM, so he beat us to town and checked into his hotel.
-We had Warm Showers hosts, Cath and Brian, lined up, and were tenting in their back yard, just across the road from Lake Michigan, while they were out of town for the weekend.
+We had Warm Showers hosts, Cath and Brian, lined up and were tenting in their back yard, just across the road from Lake Michigan, while they were out of town for the weekend.

 Everything about the ride, today, had to do with dairy farming.
 Dairy cattle operations of every size were everywhere, separated by crops that grow cattle feed, with farmhouses of all sizes sprinkled into the mix.
 We stayed on quiet country roads all day long, and I have to say that it was one of my most enjoyable riding days.
 The dairy farms, with their silos and farmhouses, all surrounded by fields, are really pretty.